Towards Biosignals-Free Autonomous Prosthetic Hand Control via Imitation Learning: Results

 \subsection{Inter-object generalization}

-Table. \ref{tab:real-world results} shows quantitative results of seen objects and unseen objects, and each result is averaged by nine participants.
+Table. \ref{tab:real-world results} shows quantitative results of seen objects and unseen objects, and each result is averaged by nine healthy participants one individual with limb difference.
 The results indicate that our model is able to produce impressive actions under unseen objects and across participants.